sonatype-nexus-community/intentionally-vulnerable-golang-project/README.md

 This is just a minimal repo for testing Sonatype's `nancy` against an intentionally vulnerable list of dependencies, and as well showing a small example of how to use it in Travis-CI.

+To see how `nancy` will output when finding vulnerabilities, check out [this build on Travis-CI](https://travis-ci.org/sonatype-nexus-community/intentionally-vulnerable-golang-project/builds/490260408)